poojaleo/inventory-manager/README.md

-# Shopify Inventory Manager Design Document
+# Inventory Manager Design Document

 # Inventory Manager
 Inventory Manager is an effective way to manage all your inventory and shipments.
 It keeps track of all the active and inactive products.